ballykea/socialmedia_monitoring/plan.md

 * Advanced Twitter Search (https://twitter.com/search-advanced?lang=en)
 * The One Million Tweet Map (http://onemilliontweetmap.com) geo-located tweets only.
 The one million tweet map is a social media tool that you can use to visualize tweets and aggregated Twitter data on a world map.
 By using The one million tweet map you can run searches specifying a search term or a hashtag and quickly find a heatmap.
 It is free and you can use it to find tweets in a map.

-I've listed tools somewhat in order of priority for use.
-It remains to be seen which prove most useful, and how many of these I actually use.
-Others may assign different priority.
+Tools listed somewhat in order of use priority.
+Others may assign different priority than the author of this document.

 #### Data Output ####
 Share via WebEOC